 4. Reusable code

 This is one of the greatest things about cross-platform applications – it’s possible to create one codebase for Android and iOS at the same time.
 In native applications it is necessary to write code separately, which is usually done by two different developers/teams.
-In cross-platform development the whole codebase is in one place.
+In custom cross-platform mobile app development the whole codebase is in one place.
 This saves a lot of time, because one developer can handle both platforms concurrently.

 Cons of cross-platform development